Joe Machnik: Broadcaster

 Machnik is the current rules and match commentator for soccer games broadcast by Fox Sports.
 He started in this role during the 2013 CONCACAF Gold Cup.
-He has been a commentator for many games including Gold Cups, Women's World Cup, MLS, U.S. National Team, UEFA Champions League, Copa America, the 2018 FIFA World Cup and the Confederations Cup.
+He has been a commentator for many games including Gold Cups, Women's World Cup, MLS, U.S. National Team, UEFA Champions League, Copa America, the 2018 FIFA World Cup, the 2026 FIFA World Cup, and the Confederations Cup.